UFO: Enemy Unknown: Retrospective

-IGN named it as the number one top PC game of all time in 2000 ("the finest PC game we have ever played") and 2007 ("there's still no PC game that can compete with the mighty X-COM"), as well as ranking it as the second top "modern PC game" in 2009.
-IGN also included it on several lists of the best video games of all time on all platforms, including it at eighth place in 2003 ("a game that will live on in the annals of computer gaming history"), at 12th place in 2005 ("for us 1994 will always be remembered as the year of X-COM"), and at 21st place in 2007 ("one of the most memorable and perfectly executed strategy games ever seen").
+IGN named it as the number one top PC game of all time in 2000 while calling it "the finest PC game we have ever played", and 2007 ("there's still no PC game that can compete with [it]"), as well as ranking it as the second top "modern PC game" in 2009.
+IGN also included it on several lists of the best video games of all time on all platforms, including it at eighth place in 2003 ("a game that will live on in the annals of computer gaming history"), at 12th place in 2005 ("for us 1994 will always be remembered as the year of [UFO: Enemy Unknown]"), and at 21st place in 2007 ("one of the most memorable and perfectly executed strategy games ever seen").
 PC Gamer ranked it as the seventh (1997), eighth (1998), third (2001), eighth (2005), tenth (in both 2007 and 2008, as a "truly groundbreaking game" that "still plays fresher than almost anything else that begs passage through these pages"), 11th (2010, the editors adding that everyone who would not vote for this game is "dead" to them) and 12th (2011, describing it as a "brilliant game whose individual elements have been copied many times but whose charm has never been duplicated") best PC game of all time; it was also voted at 15th place by the magazine's readers in 2000.

-It was also inducted into several halls of fame, including by CGW in 2005 ("a great game which proves that pushing the technological envelope is often less important than stoking the gamer's competitive fire"), by GameSpot in 2003 (featured among The Greatest Games of All Time as "one of the defining games of the turn-based strategy genre"), and by IGN in 2007 ("if this game were a woman, we'd marry it").
-In 1996, CGW ranked it as the number one sleeper hit of all time.
-In 1999, the game's Xenomorph-inspired alien race of Chryssalids was ranked as fourth on the list of best monsters in gaming by GameSpot, where X-COM was also called "one of the scariest computer games ever".
-In 2012, while awaiting the remake, The Escapist ran a feature article about "why X-COM is the greatest game ever" and game designer Ken Levine named it as one of his all-time personal favorites.
-That same year, 1UP.com ranked it as the 90th most essential game of all time, commenting that "with its unrivaled balance of tactics and tension, XCOM remains a masterpiece."
+Polish web portal Wirtualna Polska listed it the 13th best Amiga game, as well as the third most addictive game "that stole our childhood"; it was also retrospectively ranked as the eighth best Amiga game by the Polish edition of CHIP.
+Next Generation listed UFO: Enemy Unknown as the 26th top console game of all time in 1996 ("breathed new live into turn-based strategy genre"), as well as the 37th in 1999 ("revamp[ed] the turn-based subgenre by strengthening the resource management elements and adding highly intuitive interface").
+In 2012, while awaiting the remake, The Escapist ran a feature article declaring UFO: Enemy Unknown to be "the greatest game ever" while game designer Ken Levine named it as one of his all-time personal favorites.
+In 2015, Rock, Paper, Shotgun ranked it as the sixth best strategy game ever made ("in the thick of a terror mission, with [C]rysal[l]ids seeming to pour out of the walls, or in those last hours when you finally seem capable of taking the fight to the aliens, there's nothing else quite like [UFO: Enemy Unknown]").